How To Trigger Melatonin?

-Your body general produces melatonin naturally.
-However due to poor habits that we have adopted, our bodies can sometimes not produce as much melatonin as we need to get optimal sleep and wake up feeling good.
+Your body generally produces melatonin naturally.
+However, due to poor habits that we have adopted, our bodies can sometimes not produce as much melatonin as we need to get optimal sleep and wake up feeling good.

 The simplest way to define melatonin is, that melatonin a hormone that assists in the controlling and management of our sleep-wake cycle.